anantmittal/docs_ids/docs/README.md

 ## Timeline
 <!-- Change the timeline for each group! -->
-- Session 1: September 29, 8:00pm - 9:00pm, EST (Tentative)
+- Session 1: November 5th Week
 - Break:
-- Session 2: October 6, 8:00pm - 9:00pm, EST (Tentative)
+- Session 2: November 12th Week

 ## Task Description
 <!-- Change the link to overview, move other mds into /unreleased for session 0 -->
-The problem description will be posted [here](task-description.md) when the study starts.
-You should submit the following materials at the end of the study:
+The problem description will be posted [here](overview.md) when the study starts.

-- A final report in Jupyter Notebook (.ipynb)

 We are using a remote screensharing tool to collect data.
 You should walkthrough [session 0](session0.md) before the study to install the required tools.